You Don't Have to Figure This Out Alone.

 Your Log Doesn't Need to Be Perfect

 The Wellspring Academy Learning Log is built exactly for this.
-Session-based, free, and mapped to Pennsylvania's required subjects — so you can spend five minutes logging and get back to actually learning alongside your kids.
+It's session-based, mapped to Pennsylvania's required subjects, and designed so you can spend a few minutes logging—and the rest of your time actually learning alongside your kids.

 The homeschool community in Pennsylvania is active, welcoming, and full of families who felt exactly like you do right now.
 Many families find a co-op first — and figure out the paperwork second.
 Two trusted starting points: